davidjrh/dnn.microservices.todolist/README.md

 # Dnn.Microservices.TodoList
 This is a microservice sample project including DNN Platform integration

+This is the project that Cesar Abreu and me shared at the DNN Connect 2016 session.
+Check http://es.slideshare.net/davidjrh/getting-started-with-microservices

 There is a new Visual Studio template to develop API Apps, including the swagger framework for documentation and discovery for the microservices APIs.
 Running API Apps helps on three specific features:
 * Integrated support for API metadata
 * CORS support